rit-coms/COMS-Console/README.md

 - Windows: `$HOME\AppData\Roaming\coms-console`

+> [!NOTE]
-> Note: Make sure to extract the games directly into the games folder to ensure the application can locate and display them properly.
+> Make sure to extract the games directly into the games folder to ensure the application can locate and display them properly.

 ## Development & Building